 Is City of Fallen Angels Worth a Read?

 Paul Buchanan has certainly done his research and you feel as if you were on the scalding hot pavement in Los Angeles in the summer of 1962 just days after Marilyn Monroe’s suicide.
-The story while not fast paced is well written and should easily enough keep the reader’s attention span.
+The story while not fast-paced is well written and should easily enough to keep the reader’s attention span.

 Fans of noir detective fiction will enjoy City of Fallen Angels and it would be a shame to give up on the series before book two comes out in July.
 The plot (see below) sounds intriguing and we can only hope that Keegan’s poor choices are something of the past.